Ahmed123231/SysTick-Timer-Driver-For-ARM-Cortex-M4-and-M3-Processors/README.md

 ########################### Important Note ###########################

-You need to edit F_CPU Macro Value in interface file to match CPU clock frequency as configured in clock configuration otherwise the functions wont work as expected
+You need to edit F_CPU Macro Value in Systick.h file to match CPU clock frequency as configured in clock configuration otherwise the functions wont work as expected